 Bring the piston into ignition position.
+You may use the new provisionally set rotor as a handle.
 Take the value for this from your manual.
 Should you not find any guidance for this value, try 2-2.5mm BTDC).
 If needed correct this value after first engine run experiences.

-Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+Take the rotor carefully off (puller!) again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
 In that position fasten the rotor carefully with the provided new fastening nut and the 2 washers provided.